pgRouting/workshop/docs/source/chapters/function.rst

 .. contents:: Chapter Contents

-Requierments for Routing from A to B
+Requirements for Routing from A to B
 ===============================================================================

 The following function takes latitude/longitude points as input parameters and returns a